AI Policy & Regulation

 The Learning First survey covered roughly 3,400 teachers and 750 school leaders across NSW government, Catholic and independent schools in 2025.
 Around 80 per cent of teachers and school leaders whose students use AI for schoolwork said they were worried about the technology's impact on education.
 About half of secondary teachers said they don't know how to prevent AI-powered plagiarism or cheating.

 One high school teacher told researchers that some students expect to "offload close to 100 per cent of their own cognitive effort" to AI tools.
 Another said: "Kids are trying to get to the answer the shortest, fastest, quickest, most convenient way possible."
 A third warned: "They're missing the point that yes, getting the right answer matters – but it matters because of the process you've gone through to get there and what you've learnt by doing it."
+All quotes are taken verbatim from the Learning First report as carried by Information Age (Learning First, 2025).

 Background and Context